Individual Awards | Organizational Awards | Scholarships

 - Be currently practicing in that specialty emergency nursing area

-*Individuals serving on BCEN’s board of directors or exam construction and review committees (ECRCs), or who are engaged in revenue-generating businesses or activities associated with any BCEN certification program, product or service (including providers of certification prep materials and/or review courses), are not eligible.
+*Individuals serving on BCEN’s board of directors or exam construction review committees (ECRCs), or who are engaged in revenue-generating businesses or activities associated with any BCEN certification program, product or service (including providers of certification prep materials and/or review courses), are not eligible.

 Nomination submission requirements:

-You will be asked to provide the following information about your nominee:
+Please provide the following information about your nominee:

 - Their name, email address, title and affiliation/place of employment